allenfromu/Single-Decree-Paxos/README.md

  * From the eclipse IDE, import the project to workspace, File->Import->Existing Projects into Workspace.
  * Note you might need to add Akka package into eclipse, to do so:
   * Download the latest version of <a href="http://akka.io/downloads/" target="_blank"> Akka Actor</a>
-  * In eclipse, right click the Open_Chord_Scala project,go Build Paths -> Add External Archives ...
+  * In eclipse, right click the Single-Decree-Paxos project,go Build Paths -> Add External Archives ...
- * Note that if you want to run it from eclipse, main function is in **src/main/scala/service/Main.scala**
+ * Note that if you want to run it from eclipse, main function is in **src/main/scala/Impl/Main.scala**

 ##Supports and further improvement.
 This is project can't be done without the support of my supervisors and advisors, <a href="http://www.cs.utah.edu/~ganesh/" target="_blank">Ganesh Gopalakrishnan</a> and Mohammed S. Al-Mahfoudh.
-Also, thanks to the help from my partner Heath J. French.
 <br>I am still working on it to make this project bettter, and I like to hear any advice to help make it better.
 Your advice is invaluable for me, please email me at allenzhaofromu@gmail.com if you think any aspect of the project can be made better.